TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

-As we can see, there is a error in the response "Could not resolve hostname testing".
+As we can see, there is a `error` in the response `"Could not resolve hostname testing"`.

-It seems that the server is running ssh behind the scenes to try to connect, let's inject a command in the username field:
+It seems that the server is running `ssh` behind the scenes to `try to connect`, let's inject a `command` in the `username` field:

 <br />